open/close all folders

 - Launchpad letting everyone stay at his home after the Beagle Boys rob Scrooge of his money and then take the mansion from him.
 It also becomes Heartwarming in Hindsight considering that back in "Down and Out in Duckburg" when Scrooge had also lost both his wealth and home he was afraid of going to Launchpad for help because he believed that Launchpad wouldn't want to give him the time of day anymore now that he was poor.
 Looks like he underestimated Mr. McQuack.

 Launchpad: Feel free to crash here; I do it all the time!
 I know it's cramped, but what's important is that we're together!

-- In "My Mother The Psychic" when M’ma thinks her son will never come to see her again thanks to her mistreatment to him, she breaks down in tears and rushes off to a mother-son therapy (which is actually a trick of the Beagle Boys.)
+- When M’ma thinks her son will never come to see her again thanks to her mistreatment to him, she breaks down in tears and rushes off to a mother-son therapy (which is actually a trick of the Beagle Boys.)

 - In the same episode, Fenton is so touched to hear that she did so and breaks down in tears when she goes missing.

 - At the end when M’ma's powers vanish, Fenton is so happy to get his M’ma back and they finally go on the picnic that he was so eager to get to.

 - When Fenton gets his girlfriend Gandra Dee to model for the Pep commercials, she complies when Fenton tells her she is beautiful.
 Too bad that this is one of those occasions where Gandra is at her worst, since she later snaps at Fenton when everyone backlashes to Pep causing everyone to become weightless.

 - The triplets' sheer determination that Mrs. Beakley will have nice things on her birthday, even if they have to fight their uncle every step of the way to make him spring for them rather than the much worse (and cheaper) items he wants, is very sweet.